 - healthier skin and coat

-Whole bones can be a choking hazard.
-There’s also a concern that bone fragments can cause an intestinal blockage or internal puncture.
+Those opposed to raw feeding also claim that bones can be a choking hazard.
+And there’s also a concern that bone fragments can cause an intestinal blockage or internal puncture.
+All these concerns are addressed in our main raw feeding article

 If you feel that a raw diet is the right one for your Australian Shepherd puppy, it’s important to consult with your veterinarian to ensure it will meet their nutritional needs.